getsentry/rfcs/text/0087-graphql-errors.md

 Add `Request` and `Response` body to events.

+This feature is opt-in by default due to PII concerns.

 # Motivation

 The [Request](https://develop.sentry.dev/sdk/event-payloads/types/#request) interface contains information on a HTTP request related to the event.